-Birth of a Supervillain: Celebrating the 39th Anniversary of Stefano DiMera’s First Appearance on Days of Our Lives, an Awestruck Tribute to the Phoenix Who Kicked All Our Ashes
+Birth of a Supervillain: On the 40th Anniversary of Stefano DiMera’s First Appearance on Days of Our Lives, an Awestruck Tribute to the Phoenix Who Kicked All Our Ashes

 The Phoenix may be gone, but he’ll never be forgotten.